elunna/nerfhack-changelog/README.md

 **Other notes:**
 * The HP growth curve for undead slayers has been buffed from SLASH'EM to make them more durable.
+* Slayers can reach Master skill in dagger
 * Undead slayers take alignment penalties for drinking vampire blood and eating wraith corpses.
 * **Undead slayers' max skills vary dynamically based on their starting kits.**
   * Crossbow, spear, long sword, short sword, and whip all default to a max of basic